Sebby-T/sebastianturner.ca/_projects/animal-rescue.md

 year:
   - "2018"
 project_img_dis: "/images/project-img-dis/mockup-animal-rescue.png"
+dis_missing: "Freedom Dog Rescue website mockup in a Macbook"
 color_info: |
   Black and white were chosen as the primary colours for background and body copy since they give a sense of professionalism and create easy readability.
 For the accent colours the blue-black colour helps the site separate from being overly designed and makes it more approachable.
 While the orange—used sparingly—as call to action and attention grabber since it creates great contrast.
 main_colors: